 Rule 1520.
-When reefer containers are being lashed/unlashed, supervision will coordinate lashing and reefer operations so work may be accomplished with minimal interference and power cords shall be arranged to prevent slips, trips, and falls.
+When reefer containers are being lashed/unlashed, plugged/unplugged, supervision will coordinate lashing and reefer operations so work may be accomplished with minimal interference.
+Power cords and lashing equipment shall be arranged as to prevent slips, trips, and falls.